nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/_index.en.md

 - Hegel's Dialectics:

   - "Thesis": the current view of what is true
-  - "Antithesis": new discoveries that contradict the "thesis"
+  - "Antithesis": discoveries that contradict the "thesis"
   - "Synthesis": the common truth of the "thesis" and the "antithesis"

     > Truth is found neither in the thesis nor the antithesis, but in an emergent